tkuwill/Nix-On-MacOS/README.md

 ## Want to buy or Download when getting a new Mac in the future.

 - [Bartender][]: Take control of your menu bar.
-- [MacUpdater][]: An application that can scan your Mac and display which of the apps that you have installed are not up-to-date.
+- ~~[MacUpdater][]: An application that can scan your Mac and display which of the apps that you have installed are not up-to-date.~~ MacUpdater will stop develop at 2026/1/1.

 ## Note at 2025/5/1